w3c/wai-intro-atag/content/social-media.md

 ### Everyone Can Rely on your Tool

 <p><span class="persona">Persona: </span>
  Banele is a social media consultant with low vision.
-She uses magnification software to increase the font size.
+She relies on magnification software to increase the font size of the tools she uses.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I used to be able to manage my client’s profiles with my magnification software.
-The tool updated and broke most of the accessibility features.
-I am no longer able to do my job.
+        I used to be able to read through client messsages using our social media platform and my magnification software.
+Unfortunately, after the last update, my magnification software no longer works, so I can't read with text at the size I need.
       </q></span></p>
     </li>
     <li>